tofunmiabegunrin/NANO-706/README.md

-# Machine Learning Classifier Code
+# Machine Learning Classifier
-This code compares the performance of three different machine learning classifiers: Random Forest, Logistic Regression, and a Multi-layer Perceptron (MLP) Neural Network on a supervised learning task.
+This project compares the performance of three different machine learning classifiers: Random Forest, Logistic Regression, and a Multi-layer Perceptron (MLP) Neural Network on a supervised learning task.

 Iris, a publicly available dataset was used for this project and downloaded and processed through the ucilmrepo as shown below.